 When someone mentions hard drives I usually start to nod off.
 But surprise, surprise, Seagate’s latest batch of hard drives are a cool and noteworthy product that shouldn’t be over looked by anyone in search of a storage solution that will scale for the years to come.
+The company makes some of the top-rated external hard drives.

 Unlike most hard drives, which feature a fixed interface, Seagate GoFlex line can be upgraded in to insure future compatibility.
 The idea is so simple it’s one of those “why didn’t I think of it” moments.
 Each hard drive is pretty much your standard storage array, except the interface, where the USB plug inserts, it can be removed and replaced with a new one.

 An example you ask?
 You bought your computer 3 years ago, well before USB 3.0 emerged on the scene.
 During that time you purchased an external hard drive, which in all likelihood sported a USB 2.0 connection.
 A year later you destroy your computer and decided to upgrade to a new machine, which has the latest in connectivity.
 All of sudden you’re hard drive, though still compatible, isn’t taking advantage of your new computer’s hardware.
 So what’s your resolve?
 Purchase a new hard drive.
 But if you had a Seagate GoFlex hard drive you could simply buy a new interface, save some money and not go through the hassle of copying your contents from drive to drive.
+Also check out our Seagate Backup Plus 1Tb Portable Drive review for a hard disk that is compatible with both Mac and Windows.

 In terms of usage it’s pretty cut and dry.
 Read and write times are right on par with any other set of hard drives and although we didn’t test the heat output with either drive we had no problem holding them in our hand while in use after or during an extended period of time.
+You may also want to take a look at our Seagate Goflex Satellite 500Gb Wireless Hard Drive review for an external hard drive that is quite easy on the eyes.

 Changing the hard drive’s interface is as simple as using a universal charger; just pop off the old adapter and plug in the new one (eSATA, Firewiree 800 or USB 3.0).